The Sweet

 The Sweet (sometimes known as Sweet) are a British glam rock band who rose to prominence in the 1970s.
 Their best-known line-up consisted of lead vocalist Brian Connolly, bassist Steve Priest, guitarist Andy Scott and drummer Mick Tucker.
+As well as having success with singles in the UK and USA, Sweet have sold over 35 million albums worldwide.

-The band formed in London in 1968, originally under the name The Sweetshop, and achieved their first hit, "Funny, Funny", in 1971, after teaming up with songwriters Nicky Chinn and Mike Chapman and record producer Phil Wainman.
+The band formed in London in 1968, originally under the name The Sweetshop.
+They achieved their first hit, "Funny, Funny", in 1971, after teaming up with songwriters Nicky Chinn and Mike Chapman and record producer Phil Wainman.
 During 1971 and 1972, their musical style showed a marked progression, from the Archies-like bubblegum style of "Funny, Funny" to a Who-influenced hard rock style, supplemented by a use of high-pitched backing vocals.

-The band first achieved success in the UK charts during the 1970s, having thirteen top 20 hits, with "Block Buster!"
-(1973) topping the chart, followed by three consecutive number-two hits: "Hell Raiser" (1973), "The Ballroom Blitz" (1973) and "Teenage Rampage" (1974).
-The band turned to a more hard rock style with their mid-career singles, such as 1974's "Turn It Down".
-"Fox on the Run" (1975) also reached number two on the UK chart.
-The band were popular in West Germany and other countries on the European mainland.
-The group achieved success in the US with the top ten hits "Little Willy", "The Ballroom Blitz", "Fox on the Run", and "Love Is Like Oxygen".
+The band had thirteen UK Top-20 hits (ten of which entered the Top 10) in the 1970s.
+"Co-Co" reached number two in 1971, then "Block Buster!" topped the charts in 1973.
+The band scored another four number-two hits: "Hell Raiser" and "The Ballroom Blitz" (1973), "Teenage Rampage" (1974) and "Fox on the Run" (1975).
+Popular throughout Europe, the group also achieved success in the US with the top ten hits "Little Willy", "The Ballroom Blitz", "Fox on the Run" and "Love Is Like Oxygen".

 Sweet had their last international success in 1978 with "Love Is Like Oxygen".
-Connolly left the group in 1979 to start a solo career, and the remaining members continued as a trio until they disbanded in 1981.
+Connolly left the group in 1979 to start a solo career and the remaining members continued as a trio until they disbanded in 1981.
 From the mid-1980s, Scott, Connolly and Priest each played with their own versions of Sweet at different times.
 Connolly died in 1997, Tucker in 2002 and Priest in 2020.
 Andy Scott is still active with his version of the band.
-Sweet have sold over 35 million albums worldwide.